hturnbull93/hturnbull93/README.md

 ### University of Nottingham (Sep 2011 to Jun 2015)

-- MSci Life Sciences, specialising in microbiology and human genetics.
+- MSci Life Sciences, Graduated with a 2:1
-- Graduated with a 2:1.
+- Specialised in human genetics, with my final year dissertation and project investigating the efficacy of Haplotype Fusion PCR as an assay to detect allele specific copy number variation in the human amylase gene cluster.
 - Studies required a methodical approach both in lectures and practical labs.
 - Statistics modules involved data processing with R.